shhdgit/vue-easy-slider/README.md

 ## Intro

-vue-easy-slider is a slider component of Vue 2.x [(go 1.x)](https://github.com/shhdgit/vue-easy-slider/tree/master).
+vue-easy-slider is a slider component of Vue 2.x with touch swipe support

 ## Demo